 One of my favorite paintings in the Petit Palais and one I visit every time I come here is the Combat devant l’Hotel de Ville, le 28 juillet 1830 by Victor Schnetz.
 It was painted in 1833 with oil on canvas.
-The painting depicts a Parisian revolution during the French revolution.
+The painting depicts a Parisian revolution during the French Revolution.
 I love the grandeur and elegance of this painting – it’s quite massive and commands your attention when you’re in the room.
-I also love how composed the central figure is: he stands tall easily despite the war going on around him!
+I also love how composed the central figure is: he stands tall easily despite the war around him!

 If you’re a fan of French staircases, then you have to visit the lower levels of the Petit Palais museum and check out the beautiful black iron staircases!
 I couldn’t get enough of them and took several photographs from different angles.
 In one corner, there was a long painting by Cézanne by one of the staircases.